Glenwood, Alberta

 Glenwood is a village in southern Alberta, Canada.
 It is located north of the Town of Cardston, in Cardston County.
 The village was named for a man named Edward Glen Wood.
 The founder of the village was Edward J. Wood, successor to Latter Day Saint leader Charles Ora Card, the founder of Cardston.
 Both Glen and Edward Wood were from Salt Lake City, Utah, and are buried in Cardston.
 The old name for the village was Glenwoodville until 1979.

+History

+Surveying for the community of originally named Glenwoodville was done by Seymour B. Smith.
+The townsite was designed in the Latter Day Saints Plat of Zion grid; Glenwood consisted of approximately 640 acres, divided into blocks of eight acres each, and building lots of one acre each with streets eight rods wide running at right angles through the town.
+Where the town blocks ended, ten-acre lots were surveyed so that the town residents could have a small pasture for livestock.

+The original townsite of Glenwood consisted of one block set aside for church buildings, another for district school purposes, and another, larger than the other two, for town park purposes.
+In the centre of town, along the main street, business lots of fifty foot frontage were marked off.